Lectures on LHC Physics: Higgs physics

-As described above, for the signal additional jet activity is limited to small-angle radiation off the initial-state and final-state quarks.
-For background like top pairs this is not the case, which means we can reduce all kinds of background by vetoing jets in the central region above $p_{T,j}\gtrsim 30$~GeV.
-This strategy is referred to as central jet veto or \underline{mini-jet veto} .
+As described above, for the signal additional jet activity is limited to small-angle radiation off the initial--state and final--state quarks.
+For a background like top pairs this is not the case, which means we can reduce all kinds of background by vetoing jets in the central region above $p_{T,j}\gtrsim 30$~GeV.
+This strategy is referred to as \underline{central jet veto} or \underline{mini-jet veto}.
 Note that it has nothing to do with rapidity gaps at HERA or pomeron exchange, it is a QCD feature completely accounted for by standard perturbative QCD.

 From QCD we then need to compute the probability of not observing additional central jets for different signal and background processes.
-Postponing the discussion of QCD parton splitting to Section~\ref{sec:qcd_splitting} we already know that for small transverse momenta the $p_{T,j}$ spectra for massless states will diverge, as shown in Eq.(\ref{eq:coll_wbf}).
-Looking at some kind of $n$-particle final state and an additional jet radiation we can implicitly define a reference point $p_T^\text{crit}$ at which the diverging rate for one jet radiation $\sigma_{n+1}$ starts to exceed the original rate $\sigma_n$, whatever the relevant process might be
+Postponing the discussion of QCD parton splitting to Section~\ref{sec:qcd_splitting} we already know that for small transverse momenta the $p_{T,j}$ spectra for massless states will diverge, as shown in Eq.\eqref{eq:coll_wbf}.
+Looking at some kind of $n$-particle final state and an additional jet radiation we can implicitly define a reference point $p_T^\text{crit}$ at which the divergent rate for one jet radiation $\sigma_{n+1}$ starts to exceed the original rate $\sigma_n$, whatever the relevant process might be

 This condition defines a point in $p_T$ below which our perturbation theory in $\alpha_s$, \ie in counting the number of external partons, breaks down.
 For weak boson fusion Higgs production we find $p_T^\text{crit} \sim 10$~GeV, while for QCD processes like $t\bar{t}$ production it becomes $p_T^\text{crit}=40$~GeV.
 In other words, jets down to $p_T=$10~GeV are perturbatively well defined for Higgs signatures, while for the QCD backgrounds jets below 40~GeV are much more frequent than they should be looking at the perturbative series in $\alpha_s$.
 This fixes the $p_T$ range where a central jet veto will be helpful to reject backgrounds